"It's actually going to feel hot today," said Andy, "maybe even into the high 70's. But rain is on the way."

 Outside, we walked around the building, admiring the architecture and looking at statues.
 I chose Henry Moore's 1964-1965 cast bronze, Three Ways Piece No. 1: Points, because of the beautiful fall foliage in the background.
 Then I shot a picture of Bruce Nauman's 1990 Animal Pyramid in front of colored leaves.
 "Why don't you try it from the opposite side and use the white building as your backdrop?" suggested Andy.

-The dark bronze Animal Pyramid stands out against the
+The dark bronze Animal Pyramid stands out against the white marble of the museum. |

 The statue showed five caribou.
 On the backs of the caribou perched eight deer, rearing their front legs in the air.
 Four foxes balanced on the heads of the deer.
 Nauman used foam taxidermy molds to make the animals look strangely unnatural.
 That explained for me why the statue could also be a satirical comment on hunting and the display of stuffed animals.
 I checked further.
 The Internet said, "Animal Pyramid shows elements of humor, as well as making a serious commentary on the human condition."